 What Is SIM Swapping?

-SIM swapping, or a SIM swap scam, happens when a crook is able to take control of your personal information stored on your SIM card by using it on another phone.
+SIM swapping, or a SIM swap scam, happens when a crook is able to take control of the personal information stored on your SIM card by accessing it from another phone.

 According to the Federal Trade Commission (FTC), a successful SIM swap can occur if a scammer impersonates you and contacts your phone service provider with a bogus story.

 According to the FTC’s website, “They may call your cell phone service provider and say your phone was lost or damaged.
 Then they ask the provider to activate a new SIM card connected to your phone number on a new phone — a phone they own.”

-Once a scammer successfully takes over your phone, they can access your bank account, social media accounts, email account and more.
+Once scammers successfully take over your phone, they can access your bank account, social media accounts, email account and more.
 How?
 While two-factor authentication is typically a decent form of protection, the scammer now has access to your phone number and email.
 That means they have access to any codes sent through an email or text message.

 What Cell Phone Carriers Are Doing To Prevent SIM Card Swapping